Hickory, North Carolina: History

-Hickory owes its name to the Hickory Tavern, a log structure built in the 1850s underneath a hickory tree.
+Hickory owes its name to the Hickory Tavern, a log structure built in the 1790s underneath a hickory tree.
+A monument built by the Hickory Tavern chapter of the Daughters of the American Revolution, resembling an old fireplace with an informational plaque marks the spot today.
+Per the monument, the tavern stood on a 640-acre tract of land surveyed by Col Christopher W. Beekman on 8 June 1779 and was granted to William McMullen on 28 Oct 1783.
+The Tavern sat on the north side of a road to Salisbury by way of Sherrill's Ford that had been petitioned by the inhabitants of Rowan County and approved on 10 May 1769 by a meeting of the Rowan County Court.

 Henry Link bought the first lot in the area for $45 in 1858.
 The house he built was later adapted as The 1859 Cafe, a restaurant which closed in 2011.

 The first train operated near Hickory Tavern in 1859.
 In 1868, Dr. Jeremiah Ingold, pastor of Corinth Reformed Church (then known as German Reformed Grace Church), established the Free Academy, the first school in the area.
 Hickory Tavern was incorporated as a town in 1870.
 Three years later, its name was officially changed to Hickory.
 In 1889, it became the City of Hickory.

 Hickory grew rapidly in the 1880s.
 Electric lights were installed in 1888.
 A year later, the Elliott Opera House opened.
 Decorated in French renaissance style with mythological motifs, the opera house auditorium had seating for 750; the parquet balcony fit another 350.
 The opera house hosted touring out of town shows, the Hickory Amateurs (the city's first acting troupe), and The Hickory Symphony Band.
 A fire destroyed the entire building in 1902, and it was never rebuilt.
 A municipal auditorium was constructed across the street in 1921, and now houses the Hickory Community Theatre.